What Is Lyme Disease?

 - Many early symptoms seem like the flu or other illnesses.

-Doctors can diagnose early Lyme disease if they see a tick bite and rash.
-Blood tests usually aren't helpful in the first month of Lyme disease.
+Doctors can diagnose early Lyme disease if they see a tick bite or the telltale rash, especially if the person lives in an area where Lyme disease is common.

 To diagnose late Lyme disease, doctors: